Population history of China

 The population history of China covers the long-term pattern of population growth in China and its impact on the history of China.

-The population went through many cycles that generally reached peaks along each imperial power and was decimated due to wars and barbarian invasions.
+The population went through many cycles that generally reached peaks along each imperial power and was reduced due to wars and barbarian invasions.

 The census data shows that the population as percentage share of the world has a long-term average of 26%, with 6% standard deviation.
 The minimum could be as low as 16% while the maximum as high as 38%.

 In the late 19th century and the early 20th century, the percentage share has been trending down.
 This was caused by two opposite factors: On one hand, the world population has been growing explosively.
 On the other hand, in order to address the poverty issue, China implemented a strict birth control policy.

 For recent trends see demographics of China and China.